Looking for factory radio improvement?Start shopping

-Replacing your vehicle's factory speakers is usually one of the easiest ways to get a dramatic improvement in your car stereo's sound quality.
+Replacing your vehicle's factory speakers is usually one of the easiest ways to dramatically improve your car stereo's sound quality.
 In this short video, Crutchfield experts discuss how and why to change your factory speakers.
 They'll walk you through the process using a Crutchfield MasterSheet™ to make the job a snap.

-The other videos in the series look at two additional ways to improve your factory sound system without changing the factory stereo.
-In part two, we take a look at one way to really up the sound quality and power of your audio system.
-Then in part three, we discuss ways to enhance your factory stereo by adding other features and sources of music.
+The other two videos in the series look at other ways in which you can improve your factory sound system without changing the factory stereo.
+In part two, we take a look at a way to really boost the power and sound quality of your audio system.
+Then in part three, we show you how to enhance your factory stereo by adding other features and sources of music.

 Robert: Hi, I'm Robert.
 Sometimes you can't, or don't want, to remove the factory stereo.
 But that doesn't mean you have to settle for mediocre sound, or settle for the few options built into that stereo.